 1. Clearly specify that all grading activities shall comply with the tree protection requirements specified in Division 1 and in Clemson's [Urban Forest and Landscape Management Policy](#).
-2. Specify that all earthwork be coordinated with other trades especially when considering soil compaction requirements.
-3. Clearly specify the requirement for strict adherence to OSHA regulations associated with work specified under this division.
-4. Clemson University is located in the Piedmont Physiographic Province.
-In general, the virgin soils encountered in this area are the residual product of chemical and environment weathering of rock similar to the remaining underlying rock.
-5. Request any required subsurface investigation of the site in accordance with provisions of the A/E Agreement.
+2. Specify that debris and excess material be managed effectively to prevent onsite accumulation.
+3. Specify that all earthwork be coordinated with other trades especially when considering soil compaction requirements.
+4. Request any required subsurface investigation of the site in accordance with provisions of the A/E Agreement.
 The designer shall designate the location of any proposed soil boring locations and shall be especially aware of the locations of existing utilities.
 Notification to the local utility locating service and the CU Facilities Survey is also required and must be contacted for any preliminary subsurface investigation and must also be specified as a requirement for the contractor in any subsequent construction operations.
 The Owner will usually retain the appropriate geotechnical firm for subsurface investigation as well as testing services during construction.
-6. The consulting A/E shall give special attention to ensuring that all required permits are obtained from the appropriate regulating authority and that they are obtained within the prescribed time.
+5. The consulting A/E shall give special attention to ensuring that all required permits are obtained from the appropriate regulating authorities and that they are obtained within the prescribed time.
 It is the consultant's responsibility to ensure that these permits are obtained.
 See Section 31 25 00 and the University [Stormwater Planning and Management Policy](#) for further information.